These days there are a lot of things that could top Chicago Public Schools’ 2016 wish list.

 The school system is also seeking applications for dual language and “trauma-informed” schools.
 For applications in the latter category, Chicago Public Schools envisions that the schools will give educators extra training for handling students who suffer from post- traumatic stress disorder or experienced other kinds of hardships that affect their achievement.

-Research suggests that exposure to violence can hurt how children do in school and some Chicago neighborhoods are regularly ravaged by gang-related murders including the gunning down of a 9-year-old boy last year.
+that exposure to violence can hurt how children do in school and some Chicago neighborhoods are regularly ravaged by gang-related murders including the gunning down of a 9-year-old

 Instead, the school system expects charter school leaders to demonstrate that they have community support for their school in their application.
 That change did not go unnoticed by persistent charter school critic Wendy Katten, who runs parent group Raise Your Hand.